dtonnesen/vmaxvro/README.rst

 VERSION 2 (Plugin version 1.0.0.12 o11nplugin-vroplugin.dar)

-Add support for vRO/vRA 7.4, Unisphere 9.0, and PowerMax
+Add support for vRO/vRA 7.4, Unisphere 9.0, and PowerMax.
+Note that all ancillary files are still based on VERSION 1, but they are unnecessary for the operations of the plugin.

 WHAT'S SUPPORTED BY THE PLUGIN/WORKFLOWS